MadibaGroup/2024-zkFBA/K Drafts/FinteQC.md

 (for anonymity reasons, is it ok to mention the paper explicitly? or is it a dead giveaway lol)

 In practice, the transition from a transparent CLOB to a sealed-bid FBA introduces a Transparency Paradox.
-To prevent last-look arbitrage, orders must remain confidential until the auction clears [].
-This opacity creates a vulnerability where a malicious auctioneer could under-match orders to favor certain participants or manipulate the clearing price [].
-Current regulatory frameworks rely on reactive, disclosure-based auditing, which is often insufficient for high-frequency environments where historical records can be obfuscated [].
-There is a critical need for a protocol that provides proactive, mathematical certainty of fair play without requiring the disclosure of sensitive order data or the public exposure of the underlying order book [].
+To prevent last-look arbitrage, orders must remain confidential until the auction clears [12].
+This opacity creates a vulnerability where a malicious auctioneer could under-match orders to favor certain participants or manipulate the clearing price [12].
+Current regulatory frameworks rely on reactive, disclosure-based auditing, which is often insufficient for high-frequency environments where historical records can be obfuscated.
+There is a critical need for a protocol that provides proactive, mathematical certainty of fair play without requiring the disclosure of sensitive order data or the public exposure of the underlying order book [8].

 ## 4. Zero-Knowledge Proofs: Practical Cryptographic Integrity

-Zero-knowledge proofs (ZKPs), conceptualized by Goldwasser, Micali, and Rackoff (1989), allow a "prover" to convince a "verifier" that a statement is true without revealing any secret inputs [].
-Modern iterations, known as zk-SNARKs (Succinct Non-Interactive Arguments of Knowledge), possess attributes essential for financial infrastructure []:
+Zero-knowledge proofs (ZKPs), conceptualized by Goldwasser, Micali, and Rackoff (1989), allow a "prover" to convince a "verifier" that a statement is true without revealing any secret inputs [11].
+Modern iterations, known as zk-SNARKs (Succinct Non-Interactive Arguments of Knowledge), possess attributes essential for financial infrastructure [11]:

-**Zero-Knowledge:** No private input, such as an order price or size, is exposed during verification [].
+**Zero-Knowledge:** No private input, such as an order price or size, is exposed during verification.
-**Succinctness:** The proof is small (often $\approx 1$ KB) and can be verified near-instantaneously, regardless of the number of orders [].
+**Succinctness:** The proof is small (often $\approx 1$ KB) and can be verified near-instantaneously, regardless of the number of orders.
-**Knowledge Soundness:** It is computationally impossible for a prover to generate a valid proof for a false statement [].
+**Knowledge Soundness:** It is computationally impossible for a prover to generate a valid proof for a false statement [13].

-Our protocol leverages PLONK (Permutations over Lagrange-bases for Oecumenical Noninteractive arguments of Knowledge), type of zk-SNARK proof system [].
+Our protocol leverages PLONK (Permutations over Lagrange-bases for Oecumenical Noninteractive arguments of Knowledge), a type of zk-SNARK proof system [14].
 PLONK provides a "Universal Trusted Setup," allowing a single ceremony to generate parameters that support any circuit up to a certain size bound [].
-This flexibility is vital for dynamic financial markets where auction parameters and asset classes may change frequently.
+This flexibility is vital for dynamic financial markets where auction parameters and asset classes may change frequently [14].

 ----------------------------
 **(just explained, needs citation for other methods)**

 ## 5. Protocol Specification: An Off-Chain Verifiable FBA

 Zeequent implements the FBA matching process off-chain to maintain the low-latency performance required for modern finance [].
 The specialist computes the clearing price on private infrastructure and then generates a zk-SNARK proof of correctness.
-2 The protocol represents the order book as arrays (prices, bids, asks, and depths) interpolated into polynomials over an evaluation domain $H = \{1, \omega, \dots, \omega^{n-1}\}$ [].
+2 The protocol represents the order book as arrays (prices, bids, asks, and depths) interpolated into polynomials over an evaluation domain $H = \{1, \omega, \dots, \omega^{n-1}\}$.

 ### 5.1 Accumulator and Range Constraints

 To prevent the specialist from "inventing" volume or entering negative orders, the protocol first performs range checks.
 Using a Half-Field Range Check (reference to PLONKbook?), the protocol ensures all values lie in the first half of the modular interval $[0, (q-1)/2]$, mathematically guaranteeing that all inputs are positive.
-Supply and demand accumulators are verified via recursive summation vanishing equations :
+Supply and demand accumulators are verified via recursive summation vanishing equations:

 **Supply Sum ($V_{Acc_A,2}$):** $Acc_A(\omega X) = Acc_A(X) + Ask(X)$.